Jaco5/WordTreeLives/src/READMEFIRST.txt

 ###2nd revision###

+3. Check in more depth how the results are being made into tree data
+2. Paginate result trees so most relevent results arent cluttered with less relevant
+1. increase # of results from doaj and see how it affects the speed.

 Removed need for async await by removing the call for createTreeData to a conditionally rendered button.
 Fixed massive stack of errors in chart when typing new nodes by changing the input to the chart to be a separate state.
+Still feels kind of hacky.